 - 1. The 2025 System of National Accounts (SNA) and Balance of Payments Manual 7 (BPM7) aim to provide expanded information on the interplay between the economy and the environment.
 This includes the statistics related to sustainable finance that quantify funding activities which actively contribute to green and climate outcomes, for example the transition to low-carbon economies.
 The 2015 Paris Agreement led to rapid growth in demand for related sustainable finance statistics, especially green bonds, equities and investment funds.
 From a user/policy perspective, including such measures in the financial accounts and balance sheets of the national accounts is important for tracking investment in the green and climate/transition economy and informing decisions on monetary and fiscal incentives relating to it (OECD, 2020). - 2.
 SNA update Guidance Note WS.12: Environmental Classifications recommends that countries report the stocks and flows (issuances and holdings) of Environment, Social and Governance (ESG) and Green financial instruments (bonds, loans, equity and investment fund shares) as 'of which' categories in the financial accounts and balance sheets of the 2025 SNA, when these are material.
 It argues that although reporting mechanisms, classifications and regulations around sustainable finance are in their infancy, it would be forward-looking to include this recommendation in the 2025 SNA (WS.12 paragraph 14). - 3.
-At its 22nd meeting, the Advisory Expert Group on National Accounts (AEG) agreed "to include 'of which' categories for ESG Bonds, Loans and Equity and Investment Fund Shares and for Green Bonds, Loans and Equity and Investment Fund Shares in the SNA Financial Asset classification, as proposed in the guidance note" (AEG, 2023).
+At its 22nd meeting in March 2023, the Advisory Expert Group on National Accounts (AEG) agreed "to include 'of which' categories for ESG Bonds, Loans and Equity and Investment Fund Shares and for Green Bonds, Loans and Equity and Investment Fund Shares in the SNA Financial Asset classification, as proposed in the guidance note" (AEG, 2023).
 The International Monetary Fund (IMF) Committee on Balance of Payments Statistics (BOPCOM) also supported this work during its 42nd meeting in October 2023. - 4.
-BOPCOM has also agreed in the context of the discussion on the BPM6 update Guidance Note B.6 to add a supplementary 'of which' category for green bonds in the balance of payments (BOP) and International Investment Position (IIP) (Section 2).
+An Issues Note on sustainable finance (Barahona, Girón and Tebrake, 2023) was prepared in the second half of 2023 and discussed at the Joint 43rd meeting of the BOPCOM and 25th meeting of the AEG on 20 February 2024.
+It updated the WS.12 proposal and added further discussion of principles and definitions.
+At the February 2024 meeting, AEG and BOPCOM members endorsed the changes proposed in the sustainable finance Issues Note and gave their views on the remaining questions.
+This is the final version of the note, incorporating the outcome of the AEG-BOPCOM meeting.